Not everyone wants to buy what you’re selling.

 You’ve got actual people who were drawn to your startup company.
 This is your target market.

-Now you need to figure out exactly who they are so you can target other people in this segment.
+Now you need to figure out who they are to target other people in this segment.

 Take advantage of analytics and other resources

-If it doesn’t, I hope you’re in the process of building one ASAP.
+If it doesn’t, we hope you’re in the process of building one ASAP.

 Who is visiting your website?